 - Exhibitions or events with live animals are not permitted.

-- Applicants are responsible for set-up, take-down, lighting, and clean up.
-The gallery must be returned to a clean and restored condition immediately upon take-down and all materials must be removed from the gallery, back room, lobby, vestibule, sidewalks and loading docks.
+- Applicants are responsible for set-up, take-down, and clean up.
+The gallery must be returned to a clean and restored condition immediately upon take-down and all materials must be removed from the gallery, lobby, vestibule, sidewalks, and loading docks.
 Applicant is financially responsible for any damages caused by exhibition or event.
 Exhibitions or events that damage the area of install will be charged for the cost of labor and supplies.
-Exhibitions or events occurring prior to approval will be subject to immediate removal and disposal.
+Exhibitions or events installed prior to approval will be subject to immediate removal and disposal.
 The College of Design is not responsible for damages or replacement cost of installations for any reason.

 - Work exhibited on the building walls must utilize the Arakawa hardware system, which can be checked out from the facilities desk.
 Nails, pins, screws, or heavy tape are not permitted on these walls.
 See Arakawagrip.com for use details.
 Pins or nails can be used on the portable homasote walls; however, screws are not permitted.
 The building walls, homasote walls, floors and ceiling may not be painted or drilled into.
 The ceiling may not be clamped or attached to directly.
 All digital equipment should be secured.

-- All event arrangements are made by the applicant including set-up and clean-up.
+- All event arrangements must be made by the applicant including set-up and clean-up.
+Maximum seated occupancy: 97.
 No alcohol may be served unless provided by University Catering.
 Please note the university policies about catering and waivers, which must be submitted 15 days in advance of the event

 The purpose of this application is to assist you with a successful exhibition or event.
 Please 1) check the Calendar for available dates, 2) download the Hayden Gallery floor plan, and 3) read and understand the Gallery Rules, before submitting an Application.
 Priority for exhibitions is given to the Departments of Architecture, Landscape Architecture, and School of Planning, Public Policy and Management and the Interior Architecture and Historic Preservation programs.